VicenteSebastianAlvarezOlvera/HD2_ETL/README.md

 ]
 ```

 We need to process this data first before we are able to use it.
-To do so, we first convert it to a json object with:
+To do so, we first convert it to a json object with: `data = raw_data.json()`.
+Doing this converts the data to a list
-`data = raw_data.json()`

 This way, we are now able to manipulate the data itself.
 ### Processing the data